mitre/quaerite/quaerite-examples/README_ES.md

   specific language governing permissions and limitations under the License.
 -->

+#NOTE: Active development of this project has moved to https://github.com/tballison/quaerite.
+The namespaces in the new repo and on maven central have been converted from 'org.mitre' to 'org.tallison'.
+This repository is no longer actively maintained.

 _Quaerite_ Examples
 ===========================
 This module offers examples to get your hands dirty on example data